braintree/braintree-android-drop-in/README.md

 ## What's new in 3.0

 * All new UI and integration for Drop-In
-* Fetch a customer's payment method without showing UI
+* Fetch a customer's saved payment method without showing UI
 * Added UnionPay support to Drop-In

 Please create an [issue](https://github.com/braintree/braintree-android-drop-in/issues) with any comments or concerns.